ajxa/CellVoteR/README.md

 ### 1. Quality Control

-Before labelling, ensure your data is clean using the built-in QC engine.
+Before labelling, ensure your data is clean using the built-in QC functions.

 ``` r
 library(CellVoteR)